SenorPez/train-simulator/SCENARIOS.md

 **Solution:** The timetable has been updated to be achievable without any additional violations.
 The scoring stops have also been updated to a total of 1000 points.

 **Version:** 2

+## 2b] Powering Up (Bad Weather) CS
+**Problem:** The timetable for the scenario is impossible to achieve without violating speed limits.

+**Solution:** The timetable has been updated to be achievable without any additional violations.
+The scoring stops have also been updated to a total of 1000 points.

+**Version:** 2